Quantum state-preparation control in noisy environment via most-likely paths: Optimal Rabi Drive for Qubit State Preparation

 As we discussed in Section \ref{sec-unravel}, the Lindblad master equation describing an averaged evolution (mean path) can be unravelled into stochastic evolutions.
-Let us use the same variables as before: the environmental noise variable $\xi(t)$ and the coupling rate $g$.
+Let us use the same variables as before: the environmental noise variable $\xi(t)$ \red (which can be considered as one of the eigenvalues of the bath's observable $\hat B(t)$ as described in Section~\ref{sec-unravel}) \blk and the coupling rate $g$.
 The Hamiltonian for the unravelled stochastic evolution, similar to Eq.~\eqref{eq-stoHamil}, is given by

 For the pure dephasing noise, one can generally assume that $\xi(t)$ is a Gaussian white noise with the zero mean, $\langle \xi(t) \rangle = 0$, and the delta-function correlation, $\langle \xi(t)\xi(t') \rangle = \kappa\delta(t-t')$.
 The Gaussian white noise approximation is the simplest yet ubiquitous noise representation observed in experiments.